 “Key Compromise”— A Private Key is said to be compromised if its value has been disclosed to an unauthorized person, an unauthorized person has had access to it, or there exists a practical technique by which an unauthorized person may discover its value.
 A Private Key is also considered compromised if methods have been developed that can easily calculate it based on the Public Key or if there is clear evidence that the specific method used to generate the Private Key was flawed.

+“OCSP” — Online Certificate Status Protocol, a system for providing information about Certificate status.

 “Public Key Cryptography” — A type of cryptography that uses a Key Pair to securely encrypt and decrypt messages.
 One key encrypts a message, and the other key decrypts the message.
 One key is kept secret (the Private Key), and one is made available to others (the Public Key).
 These keys are, in essence, large mathematically-related numbers that form a unique pair.
 Either key may be used to encrypt a message, but only the other corresponding key may be used to decrypt the message.

-“Repository” — An online system maintained by ISRG for storing and retrieving Let’s Encrypt Certificates and other information relevant to Let’s Encrypt Certificates, including information relating validity or revocation.
+“Repository” — An online system maintained by ISRG for storing and retrieving Let’s Encrypt Certificates and other information relevant to Let’s Encrypt Certificates, including information relating to validity or revocation.

 “Validity Period” — The intended term of validity of a Certificate, beginning with the date of issuance (“Valid From” or “Activation” date), and ending on the expiration date indicated in such Certificate (“Valid To” or “Expiry” date).